memagu/aw_lunch/README.md

 # aw_lunch
-An Instagram bot that uploads the lunch meny Anna Whitlock's Highschool daily.
+An Instagram bot that uploads the lunch menu Anna Whitlock's Highschool daily.
 Works for any school at [skolmaten.se](https://skolmaten.se/) altough minor changes to the code is required.

 # Requirements: